faisalsayed10/firefiles/README.md

 # Description

-Get your own personal file hosting service in minutes.
+Get your own file hosting service in minutes.
 This is the self-hosted version of Firefiles.
 Refer to the [docs](https://firefiles.vercel.app/docs/self-hosted/firebase-setup) if you want to get help about self-hosting.
 You can also use the [hosted version](https://usefirefiles.vercel.app) of Firefiles.

 # Features